 So we’re stuck with this pretender to the that name.
 OK, I can tell you this much: the 1963 Pontiac had a face that created a design revolution in Detroit, and everyone rushed to copy it.
 This GP has a face blatantly copied from a Mercury Sable.
 Does it get any more pathetic than that?
 Is there more to know about this car worth knowing?

 True confession: the dog ate my homework.
 No, actually, it’s worse than that: I’m pretending to write about a car I’ve never sat in.
 And that goes for the whole family of GM’s W-Body cars: Regals, Cutlass Supremes, Luminas, Centuries, Intrigues, Impala, Monte Carlos, LaCrosse, (I’m reading this off from my wikipedia crib notes).
-Never set my butt in any of them.
+Never set my butt in any of them, at least not that I have any memory of.
 There, I feel better for having said that (guess my Catholic upbringing wasn’t a total failure).

 It’s not that I actively shunned these cars; well, sort of.
 But around the time these were really enjoying their golden years, I mostly dropped out of the new car scene, at least for a while, having found other things that held my attention better then cars like this.
 The very first W-Body coupes that came out in 1988 were such snoozers, I decided to take a hiatus on new GM cars until the the whole W-Body era was finished.
 That turned out to be a lot longer than I thought.
 Call me Rip van W-Body.
 Did I miss anything?